 - Locate the hoya in a room with bright, indirect light.
 This balance of light gives the hoya enough energy to support green healthy leaves without scorching them in too much light (which can turn them yellow or brown).

-- Check to see whether the roots are pot bound, in which case repot they hoya to a pot that is around 2 inches larger in diameter.
-Avoid repotting to a significant larger pot as over potting can cause the soil to stay damp for longer then the hoya can tolerate.
-With more soil the hoya’s roots can uptake the nutrients they need.
+- Check to see whether the roots are pot bound, in which case re-pot them hoya to a pot that is around 2 inches larger in diameter.
+Avoid repotting to a significantly larger pot as over-potting can cause the soil to stay damp for longer than the hoya can tolerate.
+With more soil, the hoya’s roots can uptake the nutrients they need.
 Apply a general houseplant fertilizer every 2 weeks in the Spring and Summer.

 Can Yellow Hoya Leaves Turn Green Again?

-If the cause of the yellowing leaves is a lack of nutrients or underwatering then it is possible for the hoya’s leaves to turn green again, once the cause environmental stress has been addressed.
-However if they cause of yellowing is due to overwatering or lack of light then it is likely the yellow leaves will fall off, rather then turn green.
+If the cause of the yellowing leaves is a lack of nutrients or underwatering then it is possible for the hoya’s leaves to turn green again, once the cause of environmental stress has been addressed.
+However, if the cause of yellowing is due to overwatering or lack of light then it is likely the yellow leaves will fall off, rather than turn green.